-A limited number of highly qualified incoming freshmen will be invited to apply for the School of Education Direct Admit Scholars program.
+A number of highly qualified incoming freshman will be invited for direct admission into the School of Education.
 Direct Admit Scholars receive the following opportunities:

-- Direct certification into the School of Education as an incoming freshman student. - Consideration for additional scholarships, including a stipend to student teach through one of our Global Gateway for Teachers programs. - Invitations to special events. - Mentoring programs. - · Academic advising through the School of Education.
+- Direct certification into the School of Education as an incoming freshman student. - Consideration for additional scholarships, including a scholarship to student teach abroad or domestically through one of our Global Gateway for Teachers programs. - Invitations to special events. - · Mentoring programs. - Academic advising through the School of Education.